parkhangorodsky/CSC207multiset-adt/README.md

 - experiment with how to most effectively divide up coding tasks

 Hi I am Seonghyun.
-and now I created a new branch
+and now I created a new branch.
+Now I am testing pull.

 # The Task